 BUZZER DIVISIONS-EQUAL ICE TIME

 The three-minute Buzzer Divisions are comprised of the U7, U8 and U9 Divisions.
 All games in these divisions will be played under the three minute buzzer format, wherein each shift is three consecutive minutes in length (while adhering to Hockey Canada’s Initiation Program).
 At the end of the three minute shift, the Timekeeper sounds the buzzer, and the next shift (as per a pre-determined continuing sequence) will resume play at the face-off circle indicated by the on-ice Official.
 Regular season games consist of thirteen shifts, with each shift lasting three minutes.
 Team game sheets in these divisions are monitored by the Timekeeper to ensure every player is rotated in sequence and receives the same amount of ice time.
-Minor Novice and Novice Division teams are expected to rotate players through the goalie position.
+U8 and U9 Division teams are expected to rotate players through the goalie position.

-The Tyke and Minor Novice age group will follow the Hockey Canada mandated Initiation Program (IP) moving forward which recommends training and playing in a cross-ice or half-ice format.
+The U7 to U9 age groups will follow the Hockey Canada mandated Initiation Program (IP) moving forward which recommends training and playing in a cross-ice or half-ice format.
 This Canada-wide initiative applies to all hockey associations and is intended to improve the development and progression of basic hockey skills and concepts.